Harshada42/soc-alert-triage-phishing-investigation/README.md

 ## Disclaimer

-This repository documents a cybersecurity training exercise completed in a simulated SOC environment.
-All events, users, systems, and incidents were part of the simulation.
+This repository documents a hands-on cybersecurity investigation completed in the TryHackMe SOC Simulator.
+All alerts, systems, users, and incidents were part of a simulated training environment.

 https://tryhackme.com/soc-sim/public-summary/4c56e7fa3931a1d86732297708cb6630a63a2a516bdbfa21e8df62b2a122efec5d6f317f41056c028b3c5a8993998619